About

 Much of this amount was thanks to a generous gift from Deacon John and Faith Jarvis.
 In a short time it was extensively renovated and newly furnished thanks to the hard work and contributions of parishioners and friends.

 Chorbishop Michael moved into this parish home in April of 2015.
+Since then, the roof has been replaced, and hurricane resistant windows and doors have been installed.

 History Of The Maronites